desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 publication of CDS/CDNSKEY RRset to the parent publishing the synchronized DS RRset should be as short as possible.

-This goal is achieved by transferring trust from the Child DNS Operator.
+This goal is achieved by transferring trust from the Child DNS Operator by publishing an authenticated signal that can be discovered and processed by the Parent.
 Implementation by Child DNS Operators and Parental Agents is RECOMMENDED.

 ## Preconditions